 – Mountain Village (spring only)

 Out of those options, North Clock Town is the most convenient.
 Put on the Keaton Mask and slash up the bushes to summon a Keaton after a moment.
 It will explain that you didn’t fool it in the least, but it’s willing to play a little game with you.
-These creatures love quizzes and it will then give you several multiple choice questions.
+These creatures love quizzes, and this guy will give you several multiple choice questions.
 If you answer all of them correctly, you’ll be gifted with a Piece of Heart.
-Check out our Keaton Questions section for a list of all the answers.
+Check out ZeldaDungeon’s Keaton Quiz page for a list of all the answers.

-Finally, head to East Clock Town and enter the Mayor’s Residence at 10:00 PM.
+Finally, head to East Clock Town and enter the Mayor’s Residence at 10am.
 Enter the door on your left and listen in on the conversation if you want.
 Mutoh, the leader of the construction efforts in town, wants the people to stay in town for the Carnival of Time.
 Captain Viscen wants to force everyone to flee because of the falling moon.
 Mr. Dotour is stuck in the middle and can’t decide what to do.
-Put on the Couple’s Mask and speak with anyone to end the argument, the Mayor deciding that it should be each person’s own decision whether to flee or stay.
+Put on the Couple’s Mask and speak with anyone to end the argument.
+The Mayor decides that it should be each person’s own decision whether to flee or stay.
 After he kicks everyone out of the meeting, he’ll thank you by giving you a Piece of Heart.

 13.3 Secret Shrine

-If you were gathering Rupees like I suggested in the last section, you probably filled up your bank sufficiently to get a Piece of Heart from the Banker.
-If not, you should easily be able to collect that much now that we have Light Arrows.
+If you were gathering rupees as was suggested in the last section, you probably filled up your bank sufficiently enough to get a Piece of Heart from the banker.
+If not, you should easily be able to collect that much now that you have Light Arrows.

 In Ikana Canyon, go to the far north and kill Guays with Light Arrows.
-You’re best off Z targeting them and circling around so they’re between you and the north wall, that way when you shoot them, they’ll hit the wall and you won’t have to run very far to collect the Purple Rupee.
-Simply run back and forth between the two northern Guay to make Rupees quickly.
+You’re best off Z-targeting them and circling around so they’re between you and the north wall, that way when you shoot them, they’ll hit the wall and you won’t have to run very far to collect the purple rupees.
+Simply run back and forth between the two northern Guay to make rupees quickly.

 In Termina Field, you can run around with the Bunny Hood shooting the Blue Bubbles with Light Arrows to quickly rack up the dough.
 It’s a little faster than killing the Guays.

-Either way you choose, deposit the Rupees in the Bank and once you reach 5000, you’ll be gifted with a Piece of Heart.
+Either way you choose, deposit the rupees in the bank.
+Once you reach 5,000 rupees you’ll be gifted with a Piece of Heart.

-There’s a mini-dungeon we can enter that’s filled with mini-bosses and harder enemies.
+There’s a mini-dungeon you can enter that’s filled with mini-bosses and harder enemies.
 The catch is that you need 16+ Heart Containers in order to enter all of the rooms and complete it.
 If you’ve been following the walkthrough thus far, you should easily have that much.
-Otherwise, check out our Pieces of Heart Guide to find the ones you’re missing.
-To get there, Soar to Ikana Canyon, put on the Zora Mask and jump in the water.
+Otherwise, check out ZeldaDungeon’s Heart Piece Guide to find the ones you’re missing.
+To get there, soar to Ikana Canyon, put on the Zora Mask and jump in the water.
 Now swim upstream to find a hidden area and enter the door.

 In this first room, you can fill up on supplies.
-You can plant a Magic Bean and play the Song of Storms (or use Fresh Spring Water) to get some Rupees, but it’s honestly a waste of time, considering how fast we can get them now… When you’re ready, shoot a Light Arrow into the Sun Crest above the door to open it.
+You can plant a Magic Bean and play the Song of Storms (or use Fresh Spring Water) to get some rupees, but it’s honestly a waste of time, considering how quickly you can get them elsewhere.
+When you’re ready, shoot a Light Arrow into the Sun Crest above the door to open it.

 Oh no!
-It’s the creepy red eyed fellow from earlier!
-I thought he said his soul was healed when you slew all the Poe Sisters awhile back… Anyway, he has one last challenge for you: Slaughter all the enemies in the four rooms for a prize.
+It’s the creepy one-eyed fellow from earlier!
+Didn’t he say that his soul was healed when you slew all the Poe Sisters a while back?
+Anyway, he has one last challenge for you: slaughter all of the enemies in the four rooms for a prize.
 Simple enough, right?
-You’ll need a lot of arrows, and the Great Fairy’s Sword (Stone Tower prize) would be helpful as well.
+You’ll need a lot of arrows, and the Great Fairy’s Sword would be helpful as well.
 The rooms, from left to right are as follows:

 Room 1 – Dinofols